Updated on 2/10/2025

 The biggest concern for college-aged individuals who choose to drink alcohol is their reason for doing so.
 Like most addictive behaviors, drinking is encouraged and motivated through peer groups.
 Many college-aged students drink to “fit in” and to experience an altered state of consciousness that is thought to be a normal part of the college experience.

 With that being said, rarely do individuals of this age group drink casually.
 Instead, most college-aged individuals drink to get drunk.
-Statistics from the Substance Abuse and Mental Health Services Administration (SAMHSA) reported that, in 2019, nearly 53% of full-time college students drank alcohol in the last month, with 41% of those students reporting engaging in binge drinking or heavy drinking.
+The National Survey on Drug Use and Health (NSDUH) reported that in 2022 49.0% of full-time college students ages 18–22 drank alcohol in the past month and 28.9% of full-time college students ages 18–22 reported binge drinking in the past month.

 Binge drinking is defined as a pattern of drinking alcohol that raises blood alcohol concentration (BAC) to 0.08%.
 In general, males tend to reach this BAC by consuming five drinks or more in a span of two hours.
 Females tend to reach this BAC by consuming four drinks or more in a span of two hours.